 Feel free to ask for support in VAT registration in Luxembourg, if you are running such a business.

 Our lawyers are at your disposal with a wide range of services, including on immigration to Luxembourg.
 Our law firm in Luxembourg is willing to give you the proper approach for obtaining permanent residency and to walk you through every stage of the procedure.
 Be certain that your needs will be met by our knowledgeable staff of immigration lawyers.

 All companies or sole traders selling goods or services in Luxembourg must issue invoices which will contain several elements based on which the payment of the VAT is identified.
 The following elements must appear on an invoice:

-With a vast experience in tax legislation, our Luxembourg law firm can offer more information on the regulations related to the value added tax.
+With a vast experience in tax legislation, our Luxembourg law firm can offer more information on the regulations related to the value added tax applicable in 2023.

 VAT returns in Luxembourg

 Luxembourg companies registered for VAT are required to file tax returns, among which VAT returns, with the tax authorities.
 VAT returns in Luxembourg must be filed on a quarterly basis, following the calendar below: